-- Impact on our strategy - Our Engagement and Place Strategy brings together the civic contribution of our education and research.
-It aims to improve the social mobility of people from under-represented and disadvantaged backgrounds. - Our Education Strategy includes a programme of investment into teaching and learning facilities which includes space, facilities, technology-enhanced learning and student systems as well as academic capacity.
-This is to ensure our students are supported to fulfil their full potential. - Our Research Strategy aims to transform society through the application of our research.
-We will provide leadership in identifying and responding to societal needs including those addressed by the UN Sustainable Development Goals. - We are among the most sustainable universities in the UK and we have a deep commitment to managing our footprint in a sustainable manner. - Our Engagement and Place Strategy includes an initiative to embed the values and practices of social justice across the work of the organisation. - Our People Strategy will help us attract and retain the best people as well as create a culture of innovation and aspiration. - Our Education Strategy includes a graduate framework which will support and prepare students to shape the profession they choose as well as the societies in which they live. - Our approach to brand and reputation cuts across all four strategies and we recognise that reputation is ultimately driven by our underlying performance. - We will ensure that via membership on various national bodies we are acting effectively, and that we are constantly seeking opportunities that allow the University and the region's voice to be heard on a national scale. - We are working with our international academic networks and partner universities to enhance our capacity and reputation. - Our Engagement and Place Strategy seeks to develop crossuniversity academies which equip academic and professional staff with the skills to influence policy debates locally and globally.
+Opportunities Impact on our strategy Industrial Strategy Challenge Fund provides an opportunity for universities to work together to make an impact in some of the UK's most deprived areas.
+Highlight that a degree is not just about money.
+Universities and students also have a huge benefit to their local communities.
+We are working to ensure that students from a wide range of diverse backgrounds are able to access a university education, thrive and feel a sense of belonging.
+Our Engagement and Place Strategy brings together the civic contribution of our education and research.
+It aims to improve the social mobility of people from under-represented and disadvantaged backgrounds.
+Our Education Strategy includes a programme of investment into teaching and learning facilities which includes space, facilities, technology-enhanced learning and student systems as well as academic capacity.
+This is to ensure our students are supported to fulfil their full potential.
+We will ensure that our research is addressing real world problems including climate change.
+Research into sustainable diets, renewable energy and applied ecology matter more than ever and the university sector is uniquely placed to lead on this agenda.
+We will continue to deliver transformational change to improve sustainability for the benefit of the society.
+Our Research Strategy aims to transform society through the application of our research.
+We will provide leadership in identifying and responding to societal needs including those addressed by the UN Sustainable Development Goals.
+We are among the most sustainable universities in the UK and we have a deep commitment to managing our footprint in a sustainable manner.
+We have a clearly articulated and owned People Strategic Enabler and an annual people plan which will be in place from the start of new academic year 2019.
+We will seek to attract talented colleagues to the region, able to effectively drive and implement our strategy.
+A health and wellbeing plan and management standard was introduced in June 2019 and will allow us to positively engage with students and colleagues.
+Our Engagement and Place Strategy includes an initiative to embed the values and practices of social justice across the work of the organisation.
+Our People Strategy will help us attract and retain the best people as well as create a culture of innovation and aspiration.
+Students bring with them a broad range of economic, social and environmental benefits to our region.
+Our ability to create value is closely linked to our ability to attract the brightest and best to study at Newcastle.
+Our Graduate Framework aims to ensure that our graduates achieve appropriate graduate level employment when they leave us. • Our Education Strategy includes a graduate framework which will support and prepare students to shape the profession they choose as well as the societies in which they live.
+We are investing in new digital technology to improve our online presence.
+We have a rankings and reputation group which works to enhance our position as a world-leading university through education, research and engagement. • Our approach to brand and reputation cuts across all four strategies and we recognise that reputation is ultimately driven by our underlying performance.
+We will ensure that via membership on various national bodies we are acting effectively, and that we are constantly seeking opportunities that allow the University and the region's voice to be heard on a national scale.
+We are working with our international academic networks and partner universities to enhance our capacity and reputation. • Our Engagement and Place Strategy seeks to develop cross- university academies which equip academic and professional staff with the skills to influence policy debates locally and globally.